-Homemade Fresh Chorizo Sausage is so delicious and simple to make, you’ll never buy the pre-made version again!
-Use in recipes for quick and easy meals.
-For added convenience, make up a big batch, separate into smaller portions, and store in the freezer for up to 4 months.
+This Homemade Chorizo Sausage recipe is so delicious and simple to make, you’ll never buy the pre-made store version again!
+Use in recipes for quick and easy meals or freeze for up to 4 months.

 What is fresh chorizo sausage?

-By the way, these photos are of the chorizo sausage raw, not cooked.
-It’s easy to see how all the seasonings in Mexican chorizo contribute to it’s beautiful color and intense, delicious flavor.
+All these photos of this homemade chorizo sausage recipe is when it’s raw, not cooked, so it’s easy to see how all the seasonings in Mexican chorizo contribute to it’s beautiful color and intense, delicious flavor.

 What’s the difference between Mexican chorizo, Spanish chorizo, and Portuguese chouriço?